-3. The decision of the administrative law judge is final and may not be appealed; and 4.
-The decision of the administrative law judge may set an effec- tive date for an action under this section.
-Edu Education Code 39A.301 Annual Review The commissioner shall annually review the performance of a dis- trict or campus subject to intervention and sanction to determine the appropriate actions to be implemented.
-The commissioner must review at least annually the performance of a district for which the accreditation status or performance rating has been lowered due to insufficient student performance and may not raise the accreditation status or performance rating until the district has demonstrated improved student performance.
-If the review reveals a lack of improvement, the commissioner shall increase the level of state intervention and sanction unless the commissioner finds good cause for maintaining the current status.
-Education Code 39A.901 Increasing Intensity If a district or campus does not exhibit improvement in student per- formance, the commissioner may increase the intensity of interven- tion and sanction that would otherwise be required by statute or rule, including ordering campus closure, district annexation, or ap- pointment of a board of managers.
+3. The decision of the administrative law judge is final and may not be appealed; and 1 4.
+The decision of the administrative law judge may set an effe tive date for an action under this section.
+C- Education Code 39A.301 Annual Review The commissioner shall annually review the performance of a dis- trict or campus subject to intervention and sanction to determine the appropriate actions to be implemented.
+The commissioner must review at least annually the performance of a district for which the accreditation status or performance rating has been lowered due to insufficient student performance and may not raise the accreditation status or performance rating until the district has demonstrated improved student performance. incr e review reveals a lack of improvement, the commissioner sha ease the level of state intervention and sanction unless the missioner finds good cause for maintaining the current status Education Code 39A.901 Increasing Intensity If a district or campus does not exhibit improvement in student per- formance, the commissioner may increase the intensity of interven- tion and sanction that would otherwise be required by statute or rule, including ordering campus closure, district annexation, or ap- pointment of a board of managers.
 For purposes of this section, improvement means an increase in the scaled score for the overall academic performance rating under Education Code Chapter 39.
-19 1 ГАС 97.1070(a)-(b) Special Accreditation The tion: commissioner may authorize a special accreditation investiga- Investigations 1.
+19 TAC 97.1070(a)-(b) Special Accreditation The commissioner may authorize a special accreditation investiga- tion: Investigations 1.
 When excessive numbers of absences of students eligible to be tested on state assessment instruments are determined; 2.
 When excessive numbers of allowable exemptions from the required state assessment are determined; 3.
-In response to complaints to TEA of alleged violations of civil rights or other requirements imposed on the state by federal law or court order; 4.
-In response to established compliance reviews of the district's financial accounting practices and state and federal reporting requirements; DATE ISSUED: 6/7/2021 26 of 32
+In response to complaints to TEA of alleged violations of civi rights or other requirements imposed on the state by federal law or court order; 4.
+In response to established compliance reviews of the district financial accounting practices and state and federal reporting requirements; DATE ISSUED: 5/13/202 UPDATE 117 AIC(LEGAL)-P 21 26 of 3 32